apalbright/Serial/README.md

 # tld-serial
-Data from reddit on public opinion of Adnan's guilt/innocence over time Blog post available here: http://thelittledataset.com/2014/12/21/serial-and-changes-of-heart/
+Data from reddit for "'Serial' and Changes of Heart" Blog post available here: http://thelittledataset.com/2014/12/21/serial-and-changes-of-heart/